Skip to main content

 Loading editor...

 We set temperature=0.2 because lower temperature means less creative variation — exactly what you want when you need the model to follow a strict format.
-We will talk more about when to adjust this later.
+Our sampling parameters tutorial covers how temperature, top_p, and other knobs affect output consistency.

 JSON via Prompting — The Most Common Format

 JSON is the workhorse of structured LLM output.
 Every language can parse it, every API speaks it, and models are trained on enormous amounts of it.
+If you have worked through our first AI app tutorial, you have already seen the basics of sending prompts and getting responses.
 But asking for JSON and getting clean JSON are two different things.

 The naive approach — just saying "respond in JSON" — fails more often than you would expect.
 The model wraps the JSON in a markdown code fence, adds an introductory sentence, or produces keys that do not match your schema.
 Here is a prompt pattern I have found reliable across GPT-4o, Claude, and Gemini: